salifou/ansible-sar/README.md

 Notes:
 - `--ask-become-pass` is needed to delete extracted files if needed
 - `--skip-tags spotter` can be used to skip spotter related tasks.

+## Workflow

+1. Create a Spotter organization(e.g., per RH case or AWX/AAP organization).
+2. Create Spotter projects within the organization
+3. Create a spreadsheet including the repository names and the Spotter project UUIDs.
+4. Create the working directory and download the repository archives (tar balls).
+5. Run the playbook, specifying the working directory and the spreadsheet (CSV).
+6. Manually address problematic repositories, specifically:
+	- Unexpected archive (tarball) name.
+		- Expected tarball name `<name in CSV>.{tar, tgz, tar.gz}`
+		- See missing archives in playbook summary.
+	- Duplicated repository names in the spreadsheet.
+	- Archives including multiple folders or mismatching names.
+7. Compress the output and send it to the customer.